 ID Strategic Priorities Action Required Implementing partners Timescale • Investigate whether Balance Spa and Health Club would offer access on a 'pay and play' basis and/or allow club bookings, to increase community usage.
 The amount of additional community access will need to be investigated further following more detailed discussions with operators.
 It is likely that the greatest benefit for the community will be if access can be agreed for peak times (evenings and weekends) when there is most pressure on pool space within the district.
-16 Work with local swimming clubs and operators to ensure they have sufficient time and space to aid development of their club. • Support Dover Lifeguards, which require additional water space to meet the current/future needs of the club.
+17 Work with local swimming clubs and operators to ensure they have sufficient time and space to aid development of their club. • Support Dover Lifeguards, which require additional water space to meet the current/future needs of the club.
 These needs could be addressed by increased provision at the new Tides Leisure Centre and by increasing access to Duke of York's Royal Military School.
-DDC Facility operators Dover Life Guards NGBs Short / Medium
+DDC Facility operators Dover Life Guards NGBs Short / Medium 18 Seek developer contributions to meet pool water deficiencies across the district. • DDC to work with developers to secure contributions to meet pool water deficiencies across the district, subject to feasibility, demonstrating need and financial viability, in the future.
+DDC Developers Short / Medium

-6.7 Sports Hall Priorities
+6.6 Sports Hall Priorities

-- 6.7.1 Dover District currently provides 3.7 badminton courts per 10,000 population.
+- 6.6.1 Dover District currently provides 3.7 badminton courts per 10,000 population.
 This compares to a southeast average of 4.5 and a national average of 4.2.
 Demand is broadly being met within the district of Dover but at the expense of several facilities operating above the maximum comfort level of 80% used capacity.
-Therefore, where additional housing is being proposed it is likely to put further pressure on local sports halls and additional sports hall space may be required to meet that additional need. - 6.7.2 On the basis of the results from the Sports Facility Calculator, additional sports hall capacity, or greater access to existing education sites, is likely to be required at Whitfield, Aylesham and Dover Town Centre.
+Therefore, where additional housing is being proposed it is likely to put further pressure on local sports halls and additional sports hall space may be required to meet that additional need. - 6.6.2 On the basis of the results from the Sports Facility Calculator, additional sports hall capacity, or greater access to existing education sites, is likely to be required at Whitfield, Aylesham and Dover Town Centre.
 These planned developments will generate a combined need for additional sports hall space equivalent to 2.4 badminton courts.
-As a result these areas should be a focus for future sports hall provision subject to funding and affordability. - 6.7.3 The opportunity to allocate Section 106 funding towards these developments should be investigated as and when the opportunities arise.
+As a result these areas should be a focus for future sports hall provision subject to funding and affordability. - 6.6.3 The opportunity to allocate Section 106 funding towards these developments should be investigated as and when the opportunities arise.
 Existing educational sites could provide additional access for community use to increase capacity, as currently many do not open for the full weekly peak period hours.

-ID Strategic Priorities Action Required Implementing partners Timescale 17 Consider measures to utilise spare capacity at specific sports hall sites, especially school sites at peak times.
+ID Strategic Priorities Action Required Implementing partners Timescale 19 Consider measures to utilise spare capacity at specific sports hall sites, especially school sites at peak times.
 Engage with Duke of York's Royal Military School to offer more sports hall space during school holidays.
 Work with Dover College and Sir Roger Manwood's School to help achieve their aspirations of opening community access of sports hall space.
 Continue dialogue and explore with schools to help address additional needs arising from housing demand and in particular for indoor cricket league matches and pre-season indoor cricket training (Easter holiday) Utilise Sport England's 'Use Our School' toolkit and explore potential opportunities for external operators of school facilities.
 Inform schools of the different clubs that need space and are potential customers, making connections and links to give the schools confidence that there is a large market and high demand for their space.
 Sharing of information on agreements with clubs, likely costs for hire, maintenance and how they can promote themselves.
 DDC School identified Sports clubs identified NGBs Short / Medium